Normal 0 false false false EN-GB X-NONE X-NONE

 At the fields they stared, no whistles or cracks.

 Jack looked up and nodded, his band of bloodied brothers,

 The Pride of Yorkshire which left the carriage, now infested,

 His slow walk up the hill, he knocks at his mother’s.

 Precaution door opened, mother fell, he grabbed her,

-With guilt, the lice fell off, Fleas they too synchronised.
+With guilt, the lice migrated, fleas they too synchronised.

 A fortnight’ reprieve, they gave this battered soldier,

 Mother walked him to the stables, stripped and hypnotized.

 She softly washed her boy in silence, breaking and gently weeping,